nam-drun/sneak_peek_on_my_current_paper/gen_models/README.md

 My bet is that Stochastic Interpolant would be the best one for predicting joint probability, but let's see.
+Just for part 1, 44 experiments will be done, so far I have done 5

 ## Overall commentary